 I want to share an interview published in the Spanish newspaper LNE on April 2012 when I was invited to talk about Social Media in Contigo Noreña (Asturias, Spain):

-LNE – Insert Interviewers name or say Interviewer, or you can say LNE – Some authors see in social networks a thriving collaborative intelligence.
+LNE (Interviewer): Some authors see in social networks a thriving collaborative intelligence.
 Others lament that despite the increase of data, it seems difficult to draw knowledge and wisdom from digital media.
 What is your opinion?

 Indeed, we now have too much data and we need the ability to analyze it.
 Professor Thomas Malone at MIT speaks about collaborative intelligence and argues that a group of people with little knowledge working together have more value than a small group of experts.
 And that is based on the connection between people.
 The value of this, in fact, is the same as other technologies, such as language or emotions.